ritugm/Kubernetes_FixIssue/README.md

 **Please find the error in application(check why the pod is not in the running/completed status).**

-  * Once identified please note the errors in the file
+  * Once identified please note the errors in the file - Put it in error.txt

-  * Fix the issue
+  * Fix the issue - Fix the POD ( hint: check the yaml file)

   * Check if the pod is in Running/Completed State.
+(After fixing - Get POD Status)

-  * Please check the events and write to the file.
+  * Please check the events and write to the file. ( After success, Write the success events to success.txt)